doerthe/eye/README.md

 1. [N3](http://www.w3.org/TeamSubmission/n3/) parser specified as Prolog rules
 2. [N3Logic](http://www.w3.org/DesignIssues/N3Logic) to N3P (N3 P-code) compiler
 3. EAM (Euler Abstract Machine) with built-ins
-4. proof construction using the [proof vocabulary](http://www.w3.org/2000/10/swap/reason.n3)
+4. proof construction using the [vocabulary for proofs](http://www.w3.org/2000/10/swap/reason.n3)
 5. MAP (Mixed Application Platform) as generic reasoning engine

 This is what the basic EAM (Euler Abstract Machine) does in a nutshell: